mhrusovs/nodeschool/SETUP.md

 # Development setup for the nodejs workshop

-My asumptions about your current setup are, that you currently don't have Node installed, and you have no strong preferences for the way you want to have it installed.
+My assumptions about your current setup are, that you currently don't have Node installed, and you have no strong preferences for the way you want to have it installed.